mongodb/docs/source/includes/drivers_connect.rst

      - id: shell
        content: |

-         If you haven't already done so, use :doc:`the connection URI form
-         </guides/server/drivers>` to construct the connection string
-         required for this guide.

          Pass the URI to the mongo shell followed by the ``--password`` option.
 You will then be prompted for your password.